neuvector/docs/docs/16.security_advisories/01.security_advisories/cve.md

 ### Workarounds

-If you cannot update to a patched version, you can temporarily disable the “Report anonymous cluster data”, which is enabled by default in NeuVector. o change this setting, go to **Settings** → **Configuration** → **Report anonymous cluster data** in the NeuVector UI.
+If you cannot update to a patched version, you can temporarily disable the “Report anonymous cluster data”, which is enabled by default in NeuVector.
+To change this setting, go to **Settings** → **Configuration** → **Report anonymous cluster data** in the NeuVector UI.

 Disabling this option prevents NeuVector from sending telemetry data to the telemetry server, which helps mitigate this vulnerability.